YouTube · R/GA

 Role

-Concept, UX, UI and design, from full-scale prototype to the shipped installation.
+Owned the concept, won Google's buy-in, and designed the experience, from full-scale prototype to the shipped installation.

 Team